-- 13. If livestock are not healthy and/or well cared for when brought to the Fair, the CCAIS Board or designee have the authority to send them home and you will forfeit entry fees and any premiums. - out permission of the Superintendent. - 15.
+- 13. If livestock are not healthy and/or well cared for when brought to the Fair, the CCAIS Board or designee have the authority to send them home and you will forfeit entry fees and any premiums. - 14.
+Clipping chutes are not to be in the barn with- 04.
+Summer Yearling Heifer (6/1/24-8/31/24) out permission of the Superintendent. - 15.
 All cattle should be vaccinated for shipping. - 16.
 All dairy cattle in milk will be released to go 7. home Monday after they have been judged. - DRY CATTLE ARRIVAL: Saturday before Fair from 17.
 All out-of-state livestock MUST have official certificate of "Veterinary Inspection Health Certificate" issued by an accredited veterinarian.
-Details of State Livestock Rules are available at the Fair Office. - vacates the fairgrounds. - 19.
+Details of State Livestock Rules are available at the Fair Office. - 18.
+All stalls MUST be cleaned before exhibitor 12.
+Five Year Old Cow and Older (Before 9/1/20) vacates the fairgrounds. - 19.
 Youth Specific Rules: - not more than 3 animals. - b.
 Advanced youth dairy exhibitors may show any number of dairy animals. - c.
 Exhibitors are allowed to exhibit 2 animals 15.
 Senior Three Best Females in one Class. - d.
 No animals with horns may be exhibited in 17.
 Dam and Daughter Youth Classes except Junior Heifer Calf. - e.
 NO BULLS MAY BE SHOWN IN THIS DE-PARTMENT - f.
 Milk Production: animal and production records of at least 10 months during past year must be on display in the designated area during the week of the Fair.
 Production to be announced at ring side.
 Figures to be based on DHIA or Owner-Sampler records.
 Award for 1st place in each production age based on total value of product.
 All breeds will compete together for these awards. - a.
 Dairy Science Exhibit shall consist of three -dimensional exhibit with articles relating to feeding, production or processing of dairy products.

-PREMIUMS (Department 1 Divisions 1-7): 1st - \$10.00, 2nd - \$8.00, 3rd - \$4.00, 4th - \$3.00, 5th - \$1.00
+PREMIUMS (Department 1 Divisions 1-7): 1^{st} - \$10.00, 2^{nd} - \$8.00, 3^{rd} - \$4.00, 4^{th} - \$3.00, 5^{th} - \$1.00